High-Output Emergency Lights

 When to Use High-Output vs Standard

-- High ceilings (≈15–30 ft+): From elevated mounting, standard beams thin out before reaching the floor.
-High-output units maintain usable illuminance from height.
+• High ceilings (≈15–30 ft+): From elevated mounting, standard beams thin out before reaching the floor.
+High-output units maintain usable egress illumination levels from height.

-- Large open areas: Convention floors, warehouses, hangars, gyms—use wider spacing with fewer fixtures while keeping average/lows in spec.
+• Large open areas: Convention floors, warehouses, hangars, gyms—use wider spacing with fewer fixtures while keeping average and minimum illuminance in spec.

-- Stricter local requirements: Where initial or minimum foot-candle targets exceed the baseline, higher output helps hit the mark without dense spacing.
+• Stricter local requirements: Where the baseline foot-candle requirements are harder to achieve (or locally amended upward), higher output helps you hit the mark without dense spacing.

-Rule of thumb: If one standard unit would need to cover more than a ~20 ft radius (or ~40 ft corridor span), or your mounting height climbs well beyond typical corridor placements, evaluate high-output models.
+Rule of thumb: If one standard unit would need to cover more than a ~20 ft radius (or ~40 ft corridor span), or your mounting height climbs well beyond typical corridor placements, evaluate high-output models—and verify with photometric spacing data.

 Use-Case Walkthroughs